haddocking/haddock3/CONTRIBUTING.md

 survival of the codebase.
 Suggestions are always welcomed.

 7. Add a list of your new additions to the `CHANGELOG.md` file by adding a new sub-header as described bellow.
-This is mandatory for `tox -e build` to pass.
 Note this applies only after we have released the stable `3.0.0` version.

 ```markdown